Low Deposit & Government Schemes

 Here is a pattern that surprises people.
 A small number of lenders will pay the LMI themselves for borrowers in certain professions - medical, legal, accounting, engineering, IT.
 The same offer extends to essential workers such as nurses, teachers, police, paramedics and firefighters.
 Lending can go well above the point where insurance would normally kick in.
 Sometimes little or no genuine savings is required - "genuine savings" meaning money you saved yourself over time, rather than a gift or windfall.

 The trade-offs are consistent across policies.
 You need a clean credit history, no exceptions.
 Purchases must be owner-occupied - a home you will live in - and usually in metro locations.
 You need full income documents, and repayments must pay down both the loan itself and the interest.
 Some lenders explicitly review your spending behaviour before approving.
-The pathway exists, but it is built for tidy files.
+The option exists, but it is built for tidy files.

 The family layer: guarantors, gifts and deposit-boost structures